List of Game of Thrones characters: Tommen Baratheon

 Tommen Baratheon (portrayed by Callum Wharry in seasons 1 and 2, and by Dean-Charles Chapman from season 4 onwards) is the prince presented as the youngest son of King Robert Baratheon and Queen Cersei Lannister.
 Like his older siblings Joffrey and Myrcella his actual father is his uncle Ser Jaime Lannister.
 Like his sister he is good-natured and passive in contrast to his brother Joffrey and is fond of his uncle Tyrion.
 When King Joffrey is poisoned at his own wedding, Tommen assumes the throne and marries Margaery Tyrell.
 His mother Cersei battles Margaery for influence over Tommen, and their subsequent war of words eventually results in Margaery and Cersei's arrest by the High Sparrow.
 After Cersei's temporary release ahead of her trial in front of the Faith Militant, she destroys the Sept of Baelor with wildfire, killing several people inside, including Margaery.
-Witnessing the event, Tommen, deeply in love with Margaery and heartbroken by her death, leaps from the tallest window in the Red Keep to his death.
+Witnessing the event, Tommen, deeply in love with Margaery and heartbroken by her death, leaps from a high window in the Red Keep to his death.